jadecobra/python_tdd_exercises/source/truth_table/projects/traffic_light.rst

 review
 *************************************************************************************

-I ran tests for a Traffic Light that has a timer and a button for people to push when they want to walk, if the inputs are
+I ran tests for a Traffic Light that has a timer and a button for people to push when they want to walk.
+If the inputs are

 * what color is the light now?
 * is the timer done?
 * did the person push the walk button?

-Here is the :ref:`truth table` for the Traffic Light
+then this is the :ref:`truth table` for the Traffic Light

 ================  ==============  ==============  =================================
 current light     timer done      walk button     show